trainingnns/trainingnns.github.io/README.md

 **Optimization method:** There is a number of optimization methods beyond gradient descent that are commonly used in deep learning and you need to choose one of them to train your network.
 You can find a good survey of optimization methods for deep learning in this [blogpost](https://medium.com/analytics-vidhya/different-optimization-algorithm-for-deep-neural-networks-complete-guide-7f3e49eb7d42).
 Often adaptive optimization methods or methods with momentum yield better results than simple gradient descent and the Adam algorithm is a very popular choice.

-**Hyperparameters:** You need to understand and reasonably choose hyperparameters involved in training, such as learning rate, and batch size.
+**Hyperparameters:** You need to understand and reasonably choose hyperparameters involved in training, such as learning rate, batch size or number of training epochs.
+To undertand what hyperparameters are in general and what kinds of hyperparameters you will encounter during training of neural networks, you can check this [blogpost](https://towardsdatascience.com/neural-networks-parameters-hyperparameters-and-optimization-strategies-3f0842fac0a5).
+The choice (or tunning) of hyperparameters can also be performed algorithmically in practice.
 This [post](https://neptune.ai/blog/hyperparameter-tuning-in-python-a-complete-guide-2020) is an up-to-date study of available hyperparameter tunning algorithms and implementations.

 **Initialization:** Initialization of your weight can make the difference for your network to converge succesfully to good minima.
 In this [article](https://www.deeplearning.ai/ai-notes/initialization/) there is a detailed discussion on the commonly used initialization procedures.